chrisjrob/chrisjrob.github.io/howto/recover-data-from-a-hard-disk.md

 ---
-layout: page
+layout: post
 title: Howto | Recover Data from a Hard Disk
 menu: howto
+date: 2009-03-21 06:21:01
 weight: 40
 category: technology
-tags: [linux]
+tags: [linux, dd, recovery, disk]
 ---

 ## Warning

-**This is how I recovered data from an NTFS partitioned hard disk, I am not a recovery expert, and it would irresponsible of me to recommend that you follow these instructions.
-I include some References at the end of this page; which may be of more use.**
+**This is how I recovered data from an NTFS partitioned hard disk, I am not a recovery expert, and it would irresponsible of me to recommend that you follow these instructions.**

 ## Boot in Ubuntu Live CD

    * Boot onto a live CD
    * Configure networking
-   * Uncomment repositories in /etc/apt/sources.list
+   * Uncomment repositories in `/etc/apt/sources.list`

 ## Mount destination drive

 You need access to a hard drive that is able to support large files.
 I started with fat32 and came a cropper when it hit 4gb.
 I replaced that with an NFS share on my desktop PC and it worked beautifully.
 Mount it ready for action.

-I will assume that the destination drive has been mounted at /mnt/destination
+I will assume that the destination drive has been mounted at `/mnt/destination`

 Ensure that the source (broken) drive is not mounted (it shouldn't be unless you mounted it).

 ## Determine source drive id

 You need to find out the id of the source drive.
-This will be listed under /dev and if it's your primary drive will probably be /dev/sda or /dev/hda.
+This will be listed under `/dev` and if it's your primary drive will probably be `/dev/sda` or `/dev/hda`.
 If you're not confident, do not proceed.

 ## Install GNU ddrescue